 The callback function provided by the library must format its telemetry information in the required data format.
-The Telemetry library provides a data utilities API to build up the response.
-For example, the ethdev library provides a list of available ethdev ports in a formatted data response, constructed using the following functions to build up the list:
+The Telemetry library provides a data utilities API to build up the data structure with the required information.
+The telemetry library is then responsible for formatting the data structure into a JSON response before sending to the client.